samguergen/airbnl/README.md

 5. Use good git hygiene.
 Create branches when necessary, and make sure to merge everything back into `master` by the end of the day.
 6. Breathe.

-You have from 9am to 6pm on 1 April, 2015 to complete your app.
+You have from 9am to 6pm to complete your app.
 Good luck!

 ### Setup
 1. In the **cohorts organization** create a new repository with your app's name.
 It should be an empty repository.
 Do not initialize the repository with a README.